First Nations

 Tanderrum has been part of Wurundjeri culture for thousands of years, traditionally bringing together the Wurundjeri Woi-wurrung, Boon Wurrung, Taungurung, Wadawurrung and Dja Dja Wurrung language groups of the Eastern Kulin Nation.

-In recognition of this significance, a cultural marker has been established at the heart of the precinct.
+In recognition of this significance, a cultural marker has been established at the heart of the site.
 Designed by Yorta Yorta artist Stan Yarramunua, the marker was unveiled by Wurundjeri Elder Aunty Joy Wandin in 2023.

 To acknowledge the significance of the land and educate visitors about First Nations culture, it incorporates animal totems and moieties of First Nations peoples, including that of former Australian Open Champion Evonne Goolagong Cawley.

-Today, the area known as Melbourne & Olympic Parks is managed on behalf of the Victorian Government by the Melbourne and Olympic Parks Trust, who are committed to advancing reconciliation at every opportunity.
+Today, the area known as M&OP is managed on behalf of the Victorian Government by the Melbourne and Olympic Parks Trust, who are committed to advancing reconciliation at every opportunity, proudly showcasing the outstanding work of First Nations sportspeople and entertainers.

 A history of First Nations excellence

-From trailblazers and leaders, to sporting stars and iconic performers, M&OP is privileged to have welcomed and celebrated First Nations peoples and culture throughout its history.
+From trailblazers and community leaders, to sporting stars and iconic performers, M&OP is privileged to have welcomed and celebrated First Nations peoples and culture throughout its history.

 William Barak